Samsung Galaxy Watch 6 Review: Among The Best Smartwatches To Own

 – What is the price of the Samsung Galaxy Watch 6?

-The Samsung Galaxy Watch 6 starts at a price of SGD 447 in Singapore for the 40mm Bluetooth version.
+The Samsung Galaxy Watch 6 starts at a price of MYR 1,099 in Malaysia for the 40mm Bluetooth version.

 – What are the specifications for the Samsung Galaxy Watch 6?